magdalena-horowitz/Interactive-Lab-Hub/Lab 5/README.md

 #### 2. face-detection.py
 <img src="https://user-images.githubusercontent.com/27168450/139714605-4881b038-34be-4aac-8d58-2a7c70229114.png" width="300" height="300">

-###### Face detection would be extremely useful for this design because the algorithm tracks when a person is present or if they've stepped away from their computer to get food, watch TV, or not attend the lecture.
-We can also use this to detect whether the student is closing their eyes, getting tired, or is distracted.
-Finally, we could use this for in-class "zoom" exams to see whether students are consulting other students.

 #### 3. optical_flow.py
 <img src="https://user-images.githubusercontent.com/27168450/139714984-400da6ee-b6b2-4622-9122-31f8daec0813.png" width="300" height="300">

 #### 4. detect.py
 <img src="https://user-images.githubusercontent.com/27168450/139715136-dc95631b-826e-4888-9016-da3a9ee1d8a8.png" width="300" height="300">

+## Analysis of Sense-Making Algorithms:

+###### 1.

+###### 2. Face detection would be extremely useful for this design because the algorithm tracks when a person is present or if they've stepped away from their computer to get food, watch TV, or not attend the lecture.
+We can also use this to detect whether the student is closing their eyes, getting tired, or is distracted.
+Finally, we could use this for in-class "zoom" exams to see whether students are consulting other students.

+###### 3.

-###### Object detection is great because it can tell whether a student is picking up their phone during zoom or any other distracting device.
+###### 4. Object detection is great because it can tell whether a student is picking up their phone during zoom or any other distracting device.
 We can use this for minimizing distractions and setting filters for certain objects such as cellphones, food, etc. If a student is eating or texting during class, this can be noted and sent to the professor.

 #### MediaPipe